-Deloitte’s annual Global Blockchain Survey has revealed that 76% of executives believe digital assets will replace most flat currencies in the next five to ten years.
+Deloitte’s annual Global Blockchain Survey has revealed that 76% of executives believe digital assets will replace most fiat currencies in the next five to ten years.

 The goal of the survey was to examine current attitudes held by financial institutions concerning cryptocurrencies and to get a glimpse into the foreseeable future through the eyes of said institutions.
 This survey was conducted with 1,280 bank leaders and executives in 10 countries across Europe, Asia, Africa, and North and South America.